jhelsby/DictionMap/readme.md

 4. After installing requirements, run:
     ```
-    python main
+    python parse_files.py
     ```

     This will extract your words and categories from `crawl-300d-2M.vec`, and assign words to each category.
 In our example, we are trying to categorise fruit into a collection of colours.
-The output looks like:
+The internal representation looks like:

     ```python
     # Category: ([most-linked items], [secondmost-linked items], [thirdmost-linked items]).